 How: Calendar is created when the Mental Health Clerk inputs docket entries.
-Mental Health files are not viewable through Odyssey Public Access.
+Mental Health files are confidential and not viewable through Odyssey Public Access.
 The Attorney of Record must go to the Mental Health Clerk’s Office to view any Mental Health case file.

 Special Set Hearings

-All petitions and motions must be electronically filed and served upon all parties prior to scheduling a special set hearing with the judge’s judicial assistant.
+All petitions and motions must be filed and served upon all parties prior to scheduling a special set hearing with the judge’s judicial assistant.
 Counsel for the moving party shall confer with counsel representing the opposing party(ies) and attach to the motion a statement certifying that he/she has conferred with counsel for the opposing party(ies) in a good faith effort to resolve by agreement the issues raised, and that counsel have been unable to agree.

 Expedited and Emergency Hearing Request

-Petition for Rehearing and/or Reconsideration
+Petitions for Rehearing and/or Reconsideration

 Requests for a Hearing Scheduled for 30 Minutes or More

 First, attorneys must e-file written requests for hearings that are thirty minutes or more through the Florida Courts E-Filing Portal.

 Then, attorneys must submit the Request for Hearing for Thirty Minutes or More to eCourtesy, selecting the Special Sets Folder.